awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-receipt-rules.md

-# Creating Receipt Rules for Amazon SES Email Receiving<a name="receiving-email-receipt-rules"></a>
+# Creating receipt rules for Amazon SES fmail receiving<a name="receiving-email-receipt-rules"></a>

 Receipt rules let you specify what Amazon SES does with email it receives for the email addresses or domains you own\.
 A receipt rule contains a condition and an ordered list of actions\.
 If the recipient of an incoming email matches a recipient specified in the conditions for the receipt rule, then Amazon SES performs the actions specified in that receipt rule\.
-For more information about the role of receipt rules in the email\-receiving process, see [Email\-Receiving Concepts](receiving-email-concepts.md)\.
+For more information about the role of receipt rules in the email\-receiving process, see [Email receiving concepts](receiving-email-concepts.md)\.

 **Important**
 To set up receipt rules, first verify a domain and publish an MX record on that domain\.
 For more information about verifying domains, see [Verifying domains in Amazon SES](verify-domains.md)\.
-For more information about publishing MX records, see [Publishing an MX Record for Amazon SES Email Receiving](receiving-email-mx-record.md)\.
+For more information about publishing MX records, see [Publishing an MX record for Amazon SES email receiving](receiving-email-mx-record.md)\.

 You can use the Amazon SES console or the `CreateReceiptRule` API operation to create receipt rules\.
 This section provides procedures for creating a new receipt rule using the console\.
 These procedures assume that your Amazon SES account does not contain any existing receipt rules\.

-## Setting Up a Receipt Rule<a name="receiving-email-receipt-rules-set-up"></a>
+## Setting up a receipt rule<a name="receiving-email-receipt-rules-set-up"></a>

 You can use the Amazon SES console or the `CreateReceiptRule` API to create rules\.